DJDlauzy/Customizable-Dark-Light-Mode-Toggle/README.md

 Dark/Light Mode Toggle
 A lightweight, reusable JavaScript module to add a dark/light mode toggle to any website, with persistent user preferences using localStorage.
-Made by Djay :3
-Features

 Toggle between dark and light themes with a button.
 Saves user preference in localStorage.